craftercms/docs/source/.new-ia/by-role/developer/templated/page-redirects.rst

 Redirect using the Tuckey Filter
 --------------------------------

 CrafterCMS comes with tuckey filter, a Java Web Filter which allows you to rewrite URLs, like Apache's mod_rewrite, for setting up rewrite rules.
-For more details on how to use the filter in CrafterCMS for setting up rewrite rules, please see: :ref:`configure-url-rewrite`
+For more details on how to use the filter in CrafterCMS for setting up rewrite rules, please see: :ref:`newIa-configure-url-rewrite`

 -------------------------------------------
 Redirect using a content type in CrafterCMS